Anstedt/robot/README.md

 # Robot

 # PID
-PID is running and checked in on branch pid-dev.
-It reacts very slowly but does work in both directions.
-Seems like the range of my output +/- 10000 vs the input range +/-180 may be part of this issues.

-# Driver Control
-Increasing distance causes the driver to take longer on the write calls but also uses more CPU time. distance=100 %CPU=8 distance=500 %CPU=20
+PID tuning first pass with robot in test harness working and checked in on branch pid-tune.

+For some reason the motor directions where the opposite of what I expected.
+Still need to investigate this issue,

 # Ranges
 Speed(Pulses per second)(Assume mode 32)